best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Please note - we are aware that leaving cells with no data blank may make it easier for users to perform further analysis, but this feature of usability has to be balanced against the accessibility guidelines and the importance of a user understanding why a cell has no data.
 As mentioned, our advice on cells with no data may change as we do further research.

-#### Machine readability
+#### Machine readability for cells with no data

 In terms of machine readability leaving cells with no data blank is best practice.
 Therefore if you are making a spreadsheet solely for machine readability purposes it is best practice to leave cells with no data blank.
 More information on creating spreadsheets optimised for machine readability can be found in the 'Saving and publishing spreadsheets' section of this guidance.

 ## Formatting, table layout and use of colour

-#### Comparing numbers
+### Comparing numbers
-If you are inviting users to compare numbers, it is best practice to ensure those numbers are presented close together.
+If you are inviting users to compare numbers, it is best practice for usability to ensure those numbers are presented close together.

 It is easier to make comparisons and determine patterns when numbers are arranged in a column instead of a row.